-Figure 4.
+Figure 3.
 Example quantification SRM overlays of cadusafos and chlorbenzilate injected at the lowest level that met all SANTE criteria.
 Annotated are on column concentration, % RSD derived from absolute peak area response and calculated IDLs.

-Figure 5.
+Figure 4.
 Plot showing the calculated IDLs for all pesticides.
-IDLs ranged from ~5 fg (chlorobenzilate) to ~2.0 pg (bioallethrin) with >95% of compounds showing an IDL of less than 500 fg on column (equivalent to 0.5 μg/kg in sample extract - carrot/potato).
+IDLs ranged from \sim 5 fg (chlorobenzilate) to \sim 2.0 pg (bioallethrin) with >95% of compounds showing an IDL of less than 500 fg on column (equivalent to 0.5 μ g/kg in sample extract - carrot/potato).

-Figure 6.
+Figure 5.
 Robustness data showing almost 900 sequential injections of carrot/potato matrix sample extract spiked at 10 ppb.
 Injector maintenance and tuning intervals are marked with an arrow.
 No source cleaning was performed during the sequence.

-The TSQ 9000 AEI system was setup as described in Table 1.
-After an initial source cleaning, repeat injections of a sample extract (1g/mL carrot and potato) spiked at the default MRL (10 $\mu\text{g/kg})$ were made.
-Extracts resulting from the QUEChERS methodology contain a lot of undesirable matrix coextracted components which can easily contaminate the GC inlet, the chromatographic column and the MS ion source.
-In order to test the robustness of the AEI ion source only, after every ~100 sample injections, the PTV liner was replaced along with the injector septum, approximately 10 cm trimmed from the guard column followed by automatic tuning of the system using the Smart Tune feature.
-Smart tune uses the MS parameters established during the initial tuning on a clean source and intelligently assess the performance of the system, only re-tuning when MS performance has been compromised.
+The TSQ 9000 GC-MS/MS system with the AEI source was set-up as described in Table 1.
+After an initial source cleaning, repeat injections of a sample extract (1g/mL carrot and potato) spiked at the default MRL (10 μg/kg) were made.
+Extracts resulting from the QuEChERS methodology contain a lot of undesirable matrix co-extracted components which can easily contaminate the GC inlet, the chromatographic column and the MS ion source.
+In order to test the robustness of the AEI source only, after every ~100 sample injections, the PTV liner was replaced along with the injector septum, approximately 10 cm trimmed from the guard column followed by automatic tuning of the system using the Thermo ScientificTM SmartTune feature.
+SmartTune uses the MS parameters established during the initial tuning on a clean source and intelligently assess the performance of the system, only re-tuning when MS performance has been compromised.
 No additional maintenance was performed.